Madame Marguerite Joséphine Jean-Louis Pierry (f.w.c.)

 their tools will fell us, thinking

-the letters, my name, will not
+the letters, my name, will not succeed

-impress in a woman’s hand.
+to impress in a woman’s hand.

 wand the sage. dear woman,

 I’m eighteen.
 I’m ready.

 hundred eighty-two years only)